njand/biblia-castellionis/README.md

 For further reading on Sebastian Castellio and his Latin Bible translation, I recommend the following sources:

-* Guggisberg, Hans R. Sebastian Castellio, 1515-1563: Humanist and Defender of Religious Tolerance in a Confessional Age.
+* Guggisberg, Hans R. "Sebastian Castellio, 1515-1563: Humanist and Defender of Religious Tolerance in a Confessional Age."
 Routledge, 2017.

 * Eskhult, Josef.
 "Latin Bible Translations in the Protestant Reformation: Historical Contexts, Philological Justification, and the Impact of Classical Rhetoric on the Conception of Translation Methods."
 In Shaping the Bible in the Reformation, 167-185.
 Brill, 2012.